RandallFlagg/CommandLineParser-wiki/Home.md

 ## Quick Start

 Using the CommandLineParser is intuitive.
+This Quick Start covers the basics, for detailed information and advanced topics see the links on the right.

 Let's say you want to support
  1. a switch (`-s` or `--show`)
  2. an argument which requires a value of type decimal (`-v 1.0` or `--version 1.0`)
  3. an argument which allows to choose from 3 predefined values: red, green or blue (`-c red` or `--color red`)